Not so many racing drivers had a chance to compete in the Olympic Games but Divina Galica did it four times, representing the United Kingdom.

 Four-time participant of the Olympic Games

-She was born on 13th of August, 1944 in Bushey Heath near Watford, in Hertfordshire, but as a girl, she never planned on making a career in motorsport.
+She was born on August 13, 1944 in Bushey Heath near Watford, in Hertfordshire, but as a girl, she never planned on making a career in motorsport.
 However, she was a very successful athlete, competing in various skiing disciplines.
 Galica participated in four Winter Olympic Games – Innsbruck 1964, Grenoble 1968, Sapporo 1972 and Albertville 1992, when she returned from retirement.

 Divina Galica, Winter Olympic Games, 1972 Sapporo